 The following article is part of Upshift, a new series about automobile industry trends.
 Presented by Chase Auto Finance, these stories will inspire you to discover your next car and can be found across the Condé Nast Media Network, in WIRED and Condé Nast Traveler.

-With gas prices relatively low, the classic American road trip is back in style.
 When you're planning to spend a lot of time behind the wheel, deciding which vehicle is the best fit for your adventures deserves as much consideration as where, each night, you're going to lay your head or how far out of the way you'll go for that raved-about pecan pie.
 We've recommended the best cars to drive, whether heading to the mountains to ski, going to the wilderness for that family-bonding camping trip or simply cruising along the highway, blasting your favorite playlist.

 Colorado ski weekend: Range Rover Sport